DavidHua04/philosophical-ravings/The Structure and Implications of Individual Utilitarianism/The Structure and Implications of Individual Utilitarianism.md

 Until those questions are answered, IU remains a provocative and valuable contribution to the ongoing conversation about what it means to live well—and rightly—as a single conscious self in a complex and often indifferent world.

----

-**Author’s Note**

-This paper is intended purely as a philosophical and psychological exploration of *Individual Utilitarianism* (IU) as a conceptual model.
-It does not reflect the personal beliefs or practices of the author, nor does it advocate for the adoption of IU as a practical moral system.
-Discussions of emotionally sensitive topics such as suicide, emotional regulation, or interpersonal detachment are included solely to illustrate how IU would address such situations within its own theoretical framework.
-These discussions are not endorsements of such behaviors, nor are they meant to minimize the complexity or seriousness of mental health struggles.

-Readers are reminded that philosophical models often intentionally isolate certain variables or principles to explore their implications.
-IU, as presented here, is one such idealized model, useful for intellectual analysis but not offered as a comprehensive or prescriptive guide to life.
-Individuals experiencing psychological distress or suicidal ideation are strongly encouraged to seek help from qualified mental health professionals.
-No philosophical system should be substituted for personal care, interpersonal connection, or clinical support.

 ## References

 Axelrod, R. (1984). *The Evolution of Cooperation*.
 Basic Books. [https://books.google.com/books/about/The_Evolution_of_Cooperation.html?id=zlHXDwAAQBAJ](https://books.google.com/books/about/The_Evolution_of_Cooperation.html?id=zlHXDwAAQBAJ)